When attempting to optimize your web presence for maximum leads and conversions, you may come across terms like hypothesis testing.

 You may decide to change the title, record the data, and then make your observations.
 Or, you might want to change the title, image, and even button color as a multivariate test.

 Step 4: Test Your Hypotheses

-With your original hypothesis, null hypothesis and alternative hypothesis freshly on your mind, start the testing process.
+With your original hypothesis, null hypothesis, and alternative hypothesis fresh on your mind, start the testing process.

 With your experiment ready to go, start testing.
 Give each test some time to generate adequate data so that you’re not making alterations based on whims or emotion.

 Instead, go by the facts.
-If your hypotheses are indeed proven, you’ll have evidenced proof that your alterations work.
+If your hypotheses are indeed proven, you’ll have clear evidence that your alterations work.